 California's recent experience with its requirements for 20,000 MW of small renewable generation (under 20 MW) by 2020 is instructive for both valuation and grid management.
-To make these volumes both visible to the ISO and valuable to consumers, aggregators, and grid operators, market designers at the California ISO allowed bids of at least 0.5 MW into day-ahead, energy and ancillary markets.
-Similar efforts are underway in Texas and New York.50
+To make these volumes both visible to the ISO and valuable to consumers, aggregators, and grid operators, market designers at the California ISO allowed bids of at least 0.5 MW into day-ahead, energy, and ancillary markets.
+Similar efforts are underway in Texas and New York.47 present an unprecedented new challenge for system operators.

-The electricity system is also experiencing an increasing array of "sub-second" events that require response times that are far too short for humans to react.
-One of the driving forces making smart grids necessary is the proliferation of smart devices; each one is capable of microscopic frequency disruptions, which cumulatively present an unprecedented new challenge for system operators.
 Many consumer electronic devices (such as mobile phones, Wi-Fi-based home automation solutions, and smart entertainment devices) represent "endpoints" that can impact system operations.
 In addition, Internet of things (IoT) devices function at microsecond "clock speeds."
+In the aggregate, these devices represent a new source of variability at speeds far faster than what grids have traditionally managed.
+The solution must take the form of protective relays and synchrophasors operating more-or-less autonomously in real time.
+The upside implications going forward include the need for integrating machine learning into grid operations (i.e., as positive solutions for mitigating unprecedented grid disruptive forces); on the downside, digitizing grid operations deep into subsecond operations raises new cyber vulnerabilities.

+The electricity system is also experiencing an increasing array of "subsecond" events that require response times that are far too short for humans to react.
+One of the driving forces making smart grids necessary is the proliferation of smart devices; each one is capable of microscopic frequency disruptions, which cumulatively

-In the aggregate, these devices represent a d Protection schemes identify coordinated corrective actions to detect and address abnormal system conditions (e.g., faults).
+^{d} Protection schemes identify coordinated corrective actions to detect and address abnormal system conditions (e.g., faults).